gschorcht/ccs811-esp-idf/README.md

 - correct baseline automatically or manually
 - connect a NTC thermistor to provide means of calculating the local ambient temperature.

+The sensor uses an I2C interface and supports clock stretching.
+See the notes on clock stretching during I2C interface intialization.

 ## Measurement Process

 ### Sensor modes